 As an aid in diagnosing schistosomiasis infections involving the urinary tract

 Schistosomiasis is an infection caused by several species of trematodes (flukes) in the genus Schistosoma.
-The adult worms of Schistosoma hematobium inhabit the venus plexus of the bladder and rectum and produce eggs which are typically passed in the urine.
+The adult worms of Schistosoma haematobium inhabit the venus plexus of the bladder and produce eggs that are typically passed in the urine.
 Identification of characteristic eggs in urine is diagnostic for infection with this organism.